Curated, Custom, and Favorite topics in ContentStudio

 A noteworthy concept to grasp is that our search engine works differently than that of Google.
 The sole purpose of the query builder is to find fresh and relevant content specific to your need.

-For this we rely on Boolean operators in the backend which are “AND”, “OR” and “NOT”.
+For this we rely on Boolean operators in the backend which are 'AND', 'OR' and 'NOT'.
 Let us show you how to effectively use the query builder.
 First of all, select an appropriate name for your custom topic e.g. digital marketing.
 Now let’s suppose you want content related to social media marketing.
-You have the option to match this topic in the title of an article or do it both in the title and the body content/ description.
+You have the option to match this topic in the title of an article or do it both in the title and the body content description by writing 'social media marketing' and pressing ',' or the 'Enter' key in the 'Each result must contain at least ONE of these keywords' criteria.
+Your keywords should get listed directly below as shown.

 Each result will contain the term “Social media marketing” in its title or both title and the body content/description as per your previous choice.